mapproxy/mapproxy/doc/install.rst

 Changes
 ^^^^^^^

 New releases of MapProxy are backwards compatible with older configuration files.
 MapProxy will issue warnings on startup if a behavior will change in the next releases.
-You are advised to upgrade in single release steps (e.g. 1.2.0 to 1.3.0 to 1.4.0) and to check the output of ``mapproxy-util serve-develop`` for any warnings.
+You are advised to upgrade in single release steps (e.g. 1.9.0 to 1.10.0 to 1.11.0) and to check the output of ``mapproxy-util serve-develop`` for any warnings.
 You should also refer to the Changes Log of each release to see if there is anything to pay attention for.

-If you upgrade from 0.8, please read the old mirgation documentation <http://mapproxy.org/docs/1.5.0/migrate.html>`_.
+If you upgrade from 0.8, please read the `old mirgation documentation <http://mapproxy.org/docs/1.5.0/migrate.html>`_.